 Not all coconut oil is the same though.
 There are many terms used to describe it.
 I will touch just a bit on the varieties (that info is enough for a whole article on its own!)

-- Expeller Pressed Coconut oil – no chemical processes were used in making this oil.
+No chemical processes are used in making this oil.
 Does not have a strong coconut taste and has a high smoke point.
 Great oil to use for cooking.

 And on, and on.
 So what is a person to do?
 Basically, like everything else, just read about the different varieties and see what will work for the use for which you need it.
 Some are used more in the cooking arena and others used in other ways in the home.

 I’ve divided my list into areas of the home so that it makes it easier for you to jump to the section that you would like to read about.

 50+ Everyday Uses for Coconut Oil

 Coconut oil is not just for cooking.
 There are lots of ways to use it in the home.

 Using Coconut Oil In the Kitchen.

 1. For cooking at high heats.
 You can’t beat coconut oil for cooking at a high heat temperature.
 It will not smoke or burn like butter and other oils do.

 2. For popcorn.
 Coconut oil has a high smoke point that makes it perfect for popping popcorn.